 RICON S VS connectors can be installed in sloped or skewed configurations.
 These configurations may require different fastener lengths for the connector plate installed into the secondary member to prevent the fasteners from protruding at a steep angle.
 The connector plate installed into the primary member (e.g., girder beam or a column) has fasteners driven in the side grain.
 Because this fiber orientation promotes higher withdrawal capacity, the fasteners may be shorter and still sustain the same load.
-In a typical installation configuration, the connector plate installed into the secondary member has fasteners driven into the end grain.
-Longer fully threaded screws are used in the secondary member in order to compensate for the reduced withdrawal capacity characteristic of this orientation of the wood fiber.
+In a typical installation configuration, the connector plate installed into the secondary member fully threaded screws are used in the secondary member in order to compensate for the reduced withdrawal capacity characteristic of this orientation of the wood fiber.